chriskpeterson/vuepress2/docs/writingsamples1.md

 *This topic explains how the HPE Synergy Frame Link Module manages network traffic within an HPE Synergy 12000 Frame.*
+*This topic includes terms that are defined elsewhere in the documentation and in an external glossary.*

 ### HPE Synergy 12000 Frame internal management network